 Club events are for members only.
-Membership is £20 to join, £15 to renew each year.
+Membership is £25 to join, £20 to renew each year.
+This can be done on-line through here.
 Visitors can come to our monthly social to meet members to see if they like the club before deciding to join.

 Can I join on the day?

 Green lanes have to be booked in advance on the forum, via text message to the communications phone number, via Facebook, or with the green lane organizer directly (eg at a club social).
 You will need to be a member before your place is reserved.

 Some playsites have limited numbers, so not booking in advance could mean that you get turned away because we are full.
 Other playsites are large, so turning up and joining on the day is fine.

 How do I book in for an event?

 All information about events, along with the booking most easily happens on our forum.
 You need to register, then just post a message.
 Members also get regular email and text message updates about events.
 You can also book by replying to these messages (remember your full name in text messages), via Facebook, or contacting the event organizer direct (eg at a club social).

 I am thinking of joining the club.
 What do you do?